-- Be a qualified noncitizen; and - •□□Declare his or her qualified noncitizen status.
-The customer must be listed as having a qualified noncitizen status on the application, and the application must be signed by the customer or other person listed in MA1301.
+- Be a qualified noncitizen; - For certain qualified noncitizens, meet conditions in MA524B; and - Declare his or her qualified noncitizen status.
+The customer must be listed as having a qualified noncitizen status on the application, and the application must be signed by the customer or other person listed in MA1301A.

-Otherwise, the noncitizen can only get coverage for emergency medical services, and cannot qualify at all for the following categories:
+Otherwise, the noncitizen can only get coverage for emergency medical services, and cannot qualify for the following categories:

 - AHCCCS Freedom to Work (FTW)

 - Breast and Cervical Cancer Treatment Program (BCCTP)

-- ALTCS
+- Arizona Long Term Care System (ALTCS)

 - Medicare Savings Program (MSP)

 - KidsCare

+- Continued Coverage (CC)

+- Transitional Medical Assistance (TMA)